 Tick Tock Loans: 2021 review plus similar companies

 If you have an unexpected expenditure and a poor credit score has limited your options for getting credit, Tick Tock Loans could help with a short-term loan of £200 to £1,000 for up to 6 months.

 A newcomer to the short-term loans market, Tick Tock Loans says its “personal touch” is what sets it apart from its competitors.
-Rather than a computer making a decision on your loan, a personal account manager will consider your application on an individual basis.
+It puts an emphasis on “manual underwriting”: rather than a computer making a decision on your loan, a personal account manager will consider your application on an individual basis.